top of page

 Transport of medical waste is tightly regulated to prevent accidental exposure and environmental release:

-• Transporters must be licensed and vehicles clearly marked with the hauler’s name and biohazard symbols.
+• Transporters must be licensed.
+Vehicles must be clearly marked with the hauler’s name and biohazard symbols.

 • Medical waste must be transported separately from other waste streams in leak-proof containers.

-• A detailed manifest system tracks each shipment, documenting the generator, transporter, waste type and volume, origin, destination, and signatures of all parties involved.
+• A detailed manifest system tracks each shipment.
+This documentation records the generator, transporter, waste type, volume, origin, destination, and signatures of all parties involved.
 This “cradle to grave” tracking ensures accountability and traceability.

 • Ash from incinerated waste must be securely covered to prevent dust release during transport.